Tuna Noodle Casserole

 With chopped tuna, noodles, and a creamy sauce, tuna noodle casserole is a delicious casserole dish that is just about as comforting as it gets.
 This recipe actually came straight out of Cassy’s most recent book, Cook Once Dinner Fix, and it is a real homerun.

-While this meal is delicious made all on its own, it is part of a 2-part dinner series (part 1 is this delicious chili-lime tuna steak dinner served alongside tricolor quinoa) — for directions on how to make these two dinners together, click HERE.
+While this meal is delicious made all on its own, it is part of a 2-part dinner series (part 1 is this delicious chili-lime tuna steak dinner served alongside tricolor quinoa) — here are directions on how to make these two tuna dinners efficiently.

 Here’s what you’ll need for this delicious tuna noodle casserole: